More about: One World Observatory in New York Tickets and Tours

 You can buy your tickets for the One World Observatory at the One World Observatory box office, which opens at 9am.
 In general, in New York, I don't recommend buying tickets at the box office, as you will face long queues and you will probably enter One World already exhausted from waiting on your feet.

-New York Pass and other passes including entry to One World Trade Center
+New York Pass and other passes that include admission to One World Trade Center

 If you want a complete tour of New York, a great option is to purchase a sightseeing pass.
 For example: the New York Pass includes entry to the One World Observatory among many other activities.